abhinaya08/cdiscount-image-classification/README.md

 * train another model  (resnet 101 or resnet152, but the later seems to work better)  for results ensembling.
 * split a fraction (about one tenth) of training data for fast experiments
 * maybe we can improve the efficiency of data loading by writing the location and length of all training images into a csv file, so that we can avoid to loading all data information at every beginning of training.
+* add some augmentation functions, at least including image reverse.